First Steps After A PARKINSON'S DIAGNOSIS

-After a diagnosis of Parkinson's disease, the next steps can feel overwhelming- but taking them one at a time can help.
+After a diagnosis of Parkinson's disease, the next steps can feel overwhelming.
+Taking them one day at a time can help.

 Take Time to Process